Neality-lab/AquaForSwiftUI/README.md

 **Parameters:**
 - `aquaColor`: The color applied to the button.
 This color is used for the button's frame and is visible when the button is in its normal state.
 - `colorShadow`: A Boolean value that determines whether to apply a shadow effect to the button.
 If `true`, a shadow will be added for a more pronounced effect.
+Default value is true.
 - `shape`: Defines the shape of the button.
 Options include `.capsule` (a rounded pill shape) and `.rectangle(cornerRadius: CGFloat)` (a rectangle with rounded corners).
+Default value is .capsule.

 **Note:** `AquaButtonStyle` is composed using `AquaFrameModifier` to apply the color, shadow, and shape styling.